Tequila Jalisco, not just drinks but a lovely place

-Bus A less expensive option is to visit by bus, it is a great experience too.
-There are many companies, Tequila Express have different options including the bus, visit and explanation on the tequila process, a visit to the magic town, Mexican food and mariachis.
+A less expensive option is to visit by bus, it is a great experience too.
+There are many companies, Tequila Express have different options including the bus, visit, and explanation on the tequila process, a visit to the magic town, Mexican food and mariachis.

 Tequila a Magic town and a World Heritage Site UNESCO

-I’ve written before about the wonderful magic towns in Mexico, and Tequila is one of them.
+I’ve written before about the wonderful Magic Towns in Mexico, and this is one of them.
 Also is a World Heritage Site by UNESCO since 2006 like Agave Landscape and Ancient Industrial Facilities of Tequila.

 The Agave Landscape is something to appreciate, from the road you’ll see the blue agave plantations.
-Of course, Tequila is the perfect place to enjoy the exquisite drink but is not only about that.
-Tequila is a charming town to explore and learn curious facts about the distillation of this drink.
+Of course, this Mexican town is the perfect place to enjoy the exquisite drink but it is not only about that.
+It is a charming town to explore and learn curious facts about the distillation of this drink.

 National Tequila Museum

-The museum is a great and very cheap option to learn the history of the tequila.
+The museum is a great and very cheap option to learn the history of Mexican liquor.
 The building dates from the late nineteenth century, charming and well preserved.
 The collection has folk art, special exhibitions and a variety of different old bottles.

 Tequila Distillery Tours

-A must to do is visit one or more of the many distillery places.
-There are a lot of options, you can choose between many famous tequila brands.
-The prices and the experience are similar, you’ll see the agave plantations, learn the manufacturing process in ancient time and nowadays, how to drink it and discover the varieties of tequila.
+A must do is visit one or more of the many distillery places.
+There are a lot of options, you can choose between many famous brands.
+The prices and the experience are similar, you’ll see the agave plantations, learn the manufacturing process in ancient times and nowadays, how to drink it and discover the varieties of tequila.

 Where to stay in Tequila Jalisco

-There is a great variety of places to stay in Tequila, certainly the prices will depend on the category.
-My favorites are Solar de las Animas Hotel, located in the heart of the town, an awesome and luxurious hotel with all the amenities you need.
+There is a great variety of places to stay in this lovely place but certainly, the prices will depend on the category.
+One of my favorites is Solar de las Animas Hotel, located in the heart of the town, an awesome and luxurious hotel with all the amenities you need.

-This is a very simple question, everywhere!
+This is a very simple question, and the answer is everywhere!
 There are a lot of options and some of them include of course the tequila in the preparations of their dishes.

-Don’t forget a hat, sun block and comfortable shoes and the most important be careful with the crazy tequila.
+Don’t forget a hat, sunblock, comfortable shoes and the most important, be careful with the crazy and lovely drink!